Can I Keep COBRA When My New Employer Offers Health Insurance?

 Open Enrollment Periods

 You may only start a new traditional health insurance plan during an open enrollment period.
-The federal open enrollment will typical being in November and employers will have a special open enrollment period for new employees.
+The federal open enrollment periods begins in November.
+Employers will have special open enrollment periods for new employees and an annual open enrollment for all workers.

 You may cancel COBRA at anytime by notifying your COBRA administrator in writing.